mobily-enterprises/jsonreststores/README.md

       })
     },

 So, two "internal" hooks are called: `_internalBeforeSendData()` and `internalAfterSendData()`.
-They have the `internal` prefix because these hooks should only really be redefined by protocol handlers (like HTTPMixin), rather than freely by users.
+They have the `internal` prefix because these hooks should only really be redefined by protocol handlers (like HTTPMixin).
 Protocol mixins can decide to redefine these methods, making sure that `this.inheritedAsync()` is called while doing so.

 If those methods return with an error, the store's method `errorInSending()` is called: